 Formally an industrial centre famed for its production of textiles, Mulhouse is now better known for a host of fantastic museums.
 There are those dedicated to cars, trains, fabrics and art - all of which have a reputation that spreads further than Alsace's borders.
 There are also some great natural spots, including the Little Prince Park where you'll find farm animals, a butterfly house and a maze.
 Continuing the theme of Alsatian towns being compared to other places, Mulhouse was historically known as the Manchester of France.

 If you would like the Fred.
 Holidays team to help you plan a trip to Alsace, we can tailor-make your holiday to include everything you need.
-Call us on 0800 988 3369 or contact us via the website.
+Call us or contact us via the website.